osrf/gazebo_user_guide/src/started_interfaces_plugin.md

 make
 ~~~

-Compiling will result in a shared library, `~/gazebo_plugin_tutorial/build/libhello_world.so`, that can be inserted in a Gazebo simulation.
+Compiling will result in a shared library, `~/gazebo_plugin_tutorial/build/libhello_world.so`, that can be inserted into a Gazebo simulation.

 Lastly, add your library path to the `GAZEBO_PLUGIN_PATH`:
 ~~~